zangrcar/ts2g2/README.md

 # ts2g<sup>2</sup>

 TS2G<sup>2</sup> stands for "timeseries to graphs and back".
 The library implements a variety of strategies to convert timeseries into graphs, and convert graphs into sequences.
+Below, we provide a code snippet to generate a graph from timeseries:

     # load time series from a file
-    model.Timeseries(CsvStock(some_file_path, "ColumnOfInterest").from_csv())\
+    timegraph = model.Timeseries(CsvStock(some_file_path, "ColumnOfInterest").from_csv())\

     # and preprocess the timeseries with multiple preprocessing strategies
     .with_preprocessing(model.TimeseriesPreprocessingComposite()\